 There are, however, certain evergreen pruning activities for specific times of the year.
 Prune random-branched conifers in early spring when new growth will cover the pruning wounds.
-"Candles" of whorl-branched conifers must be pinched back in mid to late spring.
+"Candles" of whorl-branched conifers should be pinched back in mid to late spring.
 Maintenance pruning of random-branched conifers is done in summer to keep plants within a desired size range.
 Remove spent flowers of evergreen magnolias at the end of their blooming season to stimulate new growth and development of a thicker crown.
-During the Christmas season, minor pruning for decorative purposes usually causes no harm.
+During the winter, minor pruning for decorating purposes usually causes no harm.

 Whenever possible, avoid pruning evergreen trees in late summer and early fall.
-Pruning at this time can stimulate new growth that may not harden off before winter, and thus may be damaged or killed by the cold.

-(See VCE Publication 430-462, Evergreen Tree Pruning Calendar)
+Pruning at this time can stimulate new growth that may not harden off before winter, and thus may be damaged or killed by the cold, For more detailed information, see VCE Publication 430-462, Evergreen Tree Pruning Calendar.